-- (19) Motels and motor hotels. - (20) New and used automobile dealerships, including all activities incidental to the operation of a dealership. - (21) Outdoor soda water venting machines. - (22) Printing and reproduction services [not exceeding three thousand (3,000) square feet in gross floor area]. - (23) Restaurants. - (24) Theaters. - (25) Truck and trailer rentals. - (26) Pharmacies with drive-through facilities. - (27) Public and/or private utilities, telecommunication installations, and other accessories.
-[Note: When a utility proposes a main inter-city transmission facility, the utility shall give notice to the City of such intention and of the date of hearing before the Public Service Commission.]
-Public and/or private utility installations less than three (3) feet in height shall be subject only to City of Cedarburg staff approval and may be allowed subject to staff imposed conditions regarding, among other things, effective screening from public view with all season vegetation. - (28) Wholesaling establishments. - (29) Micro-Distilleries.
+- (23) Liquor Stores - (24) Meat Markets - (25) Micro-Breweries.
 (Ord.
-2014-17) - (30) Micro-Breweries.
+2019-24) - (26) Micro-Distilleries.
 (Ord.
-2019-24) - (e) Zoning District Size.
+2014-17) - (27) Motels and motor hotels. - (28) New and used automobile dealerships, including all activities incidental to the operation of a dealership. - (29) Outdoor beer gardens and food service areas. - (30) Outdoor soda water vending machines. - (31) Printing and reproduction services [not exceeding three thousand (3,000) square feet in gross floor area]. - (32) Restaurants. - (33) Theaters. - (34) Truck and trailer rentals. - (35) Pharmacies with or without drive-through facilities. - (36) Public and/or private utilities, telecommunication installations, and other accessories.
+[Note: When a utility proposes a main inter-city transmission facility, the utility shall give notice to the City of such intention and of the date of hearing before the Public Service Commission.]
+Public and/or private utility installations less than three (3) feet in height shall be subject only to City of Cedarburg staff approval and may be allowed subject to staff-imposed conditions regarding, among other things, effective screening from public view with all season vegetation. - (37) Wholesaling establishments. - (38) Tobacco stores - (39) Veterinary clinics. - (e) Zoning District Size.
 The B-2 Community Business District shall be a minimum of forty thousand (40,000) square feet in area. - (f) Lot Area and Width.
-(Also see Article E.) - (1) Lots shall provide sufficient area and width for the principal building and its accessory buildings, off-street parking and loading areas, and required yards. - (2) Lots shall not be less than one hundred fifty (150) feet in width as measured at the abutting street right-of-way line. - (g) Building Height and Area.
+(Also see Article E.) - (1) Lots shall provide sufficient area and width for the principal building and its accessory buildings, off-street parking and loading areas, and required yards. - (2) Lots shall not be less than one hundred fifty (150) feet in width as measured at the abutting street right of way line. - (g) Building Height and Area.
 (Also see Article E.) - (1) No principal building or parts of a principal building shall exceed two (2) stories or thirty-five (35) feet in height, whichever is less.
 No accessory building shall exceed twenty (20) feet in height. - (2) The sum total of the floor area of the principal building and all accessory buildings shall not exceed fifty percent (50%) of the lot area. - (h) Setback and Yards.
 (Also see Section 13-1-27 and Article E.) - (1) There shall be a minimum building setback of forty (40) feet from the right-of-way of all existing or planned streets. - (2) No separation shall be required between business, service, or commercial uses, except there shall be an opening of at least twenty (20) feet for each one hundred fifty (150) feet of commercial structure; and no principal structure shall be closer than fifteen (15) feet to a side lot line.